How to Add Volume to Fine Hair

 - Our model’s short hair is layered to add more volume and texture to very fine hair.
 Plus we’ve given the hair more weight at the crown so that it can be given some height when styling.

-- We gave volume our model’s hair to the crown using a Denman hair brush.
+- We gave volume to our model’s hair at the crown using a Denman hair brush.
 The Denman is a great hair styling tool for fine hair as it doesn’t tangle the hair.
 Fine hair can be prone to tangling so if you don’t have one yet, we recommend investing in a Denman.

 - There are a couple of ways you can work with the Denman.
 You can gently back brush the hair to give it lift.
 When back brushing take care not to put tension on the roots.
 In fact, it’s best to work slightly back from the roots.